healthlytix/hytx-sdk-js/README.md

 // where should we store the converted VCF file const vcfOutput = 'file-to-write-new-VCF-file-to';

-// indicate the additional quality control threshold
-// to flag which variants to keep.
-This value will
-// be compared against the 'QUAL' column in the VCF file const qualityThreshold = 100

-// convert it with our helper function await hytx.convertVCF(myVCFfile, vcfOutput, qualityThreshold);
+// convert it with our helper function
+// only variants with PASS on the FILTER column will be kept await hytx.convertVCF(myVCFfile, vcfOutput);

+// (optional) to specify a threshold on the Qual field, use
+// convertVCFwithThreshold(vcfFile, vcfOutput, threshold, callback)
+// instead of convertVCF()

 // upload a file
 const inputContent = "text/plain";